rtsao/derive-pkg/README.md

 A helper utility for publishing transpiled code to npm

+###### Turn `require('your-module/lib/submodule')` into `require('your-module/submodule')`

 #### What is this for?

 The standard convention when publishing code transpiled with [Babel](https://github.com/babel/babel) is to place source code into `src/` and transpiled code into `lib/`.
-Unfortunately, this makes consuming individual submodules inconvenient because they don't exist at the root of the package, e.g. `require('my-module/lib/a-submodule.js')`.
+Unfortunately, this makes consuming individual submodules inconvenient because they don't exist at the root of the package, e.g. one must `require('the-module/lib/some-submodule.js')`.

-This utlity derives npm package metadata from your root directory and copies it to your build directory so you can publish it.
+This utlity derives npm package metadata from your root directory and copies it to your build directory so you can publish it instead.
+Now `lib/` is the root of your package!

+`derive-pkg` does the following:

 - Copies `package.json` from root with the changes below
   - Rebase `main`, `bin`, and `browser` field entry paths from `lib/` to `/`